peakphp/docs/di/basic-usage.md

 ### Reuse a class instance

-By default, method create() will always look for stored instance of Bar before creating a new one.
+By default, method get() will always look for stored instance of Bar before creating a new one.
 You can store an class instance in the container with ```set()```.

 ```php